-Let us continue with the previous post.
-Intimacy is the basis for us to be able to know God and our neighbor, which also includes our spouse.
-But it is something difficult to put into practice if we have not learned to be intimate in our families of origin.
+Let’s continue with the previous post.
+Intimacy is the basis for us to know God and our neighbor, which also includes our spouse.
+But it is difficult to put into practice if we have not learned to have intimacy in our families.

-Sadly, history tells us that Adam and Eve disobeyed and sinned by breaking their close love relationship.
+Sadly, history tells us that Adam and Eve disobeyed and sinned by breaking their close relationship.
 Sin is the number one enemy of intimacy.
-The first 4 commandments deal with the attempt against intimacy with God and the other 6 against intimacy with our neighbor.
+The first four commandments deal with going against intimacy with God.
+And the other six are about going against intimacy with our neighbor.

-When the intimate relationship that existed between God and mankind was broken as a result of disobedience, the intimate relationship between men and their neighbor was also broken.
+When the intimate relationship that existed between God and mankind was broken as a result of disobedience, the intimate relationship between men and their neighbors was also broken.

-Gen. 3:7 says: “Then the eyes of both of them were opened, and they knew that they were naked; and they sewed fig leaves together and made themselves coverings”.
+Gen. 3:7 says: “Then the eyes of both of them were opened, and they knew that they were naked; and, and they sewed fig leaves together and made themselves coverings.”

-“Their eyes were opened” refers not to the physical transformation, but to the knowledge of good and bad.
-It means that they recognized that they had sinned, and the result of their discovery was an experience of guilt and then shame.
+“Their eyes were opened” refers not to the physical transformation, but the knowledge of good and bad.
+It means that they recognized that they had sinned, and the result of their discovery was experiencing guilt and shame.
 This feeling of guilt led them to understand that they were naked before God and their neighbor.

 Emotions that influence our intimacy

-The maladaptive or secondary emotions are also direct reactions to situations, but they no longer help the person to deal constructively with the situations that provoked them; rather, they interfere with effective functioning.
+The maladaptive or secondary emotions are also direct reactions to situations, but they no longer help the person deal with the situation that provoked them constructively.
+Rather, they interfere with effective functioning.

 Secondary reactive emotions follow a primary response.
-In the secondary emotions, Adam and Eve reacted against the initial primary adaptive emotion (guilt), so that it was replaced with a secondary emotion, shame.
-This “reaction to reaction” darkens or transforms the original emotion (guilt) and leads to actions that, again, are not entirely appropriate for the situation they were experiencing.
+In the secondary emotions, Adam and Eve reacted against the initial primary adaptive emotion (guilt), and it was replaced with a secondary emotion, shame.
+This “reaction to reaction” darkens or transforms the original emotion (guilt) and leads to actions that, again, are not entirely appropriate for the situation.

-Before sin, it was natural for them to be naked before God and their neighbor, but now, guilt shows that they have failed God’s trust and their neighbor’s, and they feel ashamed.
+Before sin, it was natural for them to be naked before God and their neighbor, but guilt showed that they had broken God’s trust and their neighbor’s, and they felt ashamed.
 They now had something to be ashamed of, something to hide.
-They could no longer afford to be transparent because being so would lead to judgment towards them.
+They could no longer afford to be transparent because being so would lead to judgment.

 What is shame?
 It is the intense, painful feeling or experience that comes from believing that you are inferior and therefore not worthy of being loved and belonging.
 Shame gives you a sense of worthlessness, a sense of having failed and not being capable enough as a human being.
-It is like feeling that you are bleeding inside.
+It feels like you are bleeding inside.

-That is why our insecurities push us to put on some clothes, to cover ourselves, so that we are not known and rejected, just as Adam and Eve did.
+That is why our insecurities push us to put on some clothes, to cover ourselves so that we are not known and rejected, just as Adam and Eve did.
 We want to avoid being hurt.
-We try to keep things as quiet as possible, therefore we do not share anything that we know that someone could question about us.
+We try to keep things as quiet as possible, so we do not share anything that someone could question about us.
 Many of us have covered ourselves with emotional clothes.

 Does all this sound familiar to you?
 Many times, we feel the same way Adam and Eve did, ashamed of what we have done, for having broken our intimate relationships, either with God or with others.

-Sometimes it happens that our spouses have no idea who we really are.
+Sometimes it happens that our spouses have no idea who we are.
 Our thoughts, desires, frustrations, and feelings are all buried under protective layers because we have not established an intimate relationship.
-We have been hurt, and we hurt others; we have been victims of abuse and we abuse others.
-Sadly, many people’s response has been to add another layer of isolation and hide from their spouses, children, friends, and church members and that is why intimacy does not exist nowadays.
+We have been hurt, and we hurt others.
+We have been victims of abuse, and we abuse others.
+Sadly, many people respond by adding another layer of isolation and hiding from their spouses, children, friends, and church members and that is why intimacy does not exist nowadays.

-Dr. Linda Hartling talks about three reactions we have in order to deal with shame.
-There is the group of those we just have mentioned, the ones who leave, hide, or retreat.
-The other group are those who move towards other people, but not to be intimate but to appease and please.
-These are the ones who become addicted to pleasing others, but do not get to be intimate.
-The latter group moves against others by trying to have power over others by being aggressive and using shame to combat shame.
-These are the ones who have problems with anger management, who are aggressive, who use any means so that they can produce shame in those around them, with the aim of calming the emotional pain they feel due to their past.
+Dr. Linda Hartling talks about three reactions to shame.
+There is the group we just have mentioned, the ones who leave, hide, or retreat.
+The other group are those who move toward other people, but not to be intimate, but to appease and please.
+These are the ones who become addicted to pleasing others but do not get intimate.

-The pain that is felt due to rejection and shame, that pain that leads us to hide and avoid intimacy at all costs is very deep.
+The pain that is felt due to rejection and shame, the pain that leads us to hide and avoid intimacy at all costs, is very deep.

 In 2011, a study sponsored by the National Institute of Mental Health found that when it comes to the brain, physical pain and the intense experience of social rejection hurt equally.
 Advances in neuroscience have confirmed that emotions can turn into wounds and cause pain.
 This is the pain that leads many to react the way they do.